Our Early Years Curriculum Intent

 Exploring and using media and materials: children sing songs, make music and dance, and experiment with ways of changing them.
 They safely use and explore a variety of materials, tools and techniques, experimenting with colour, design, texture, form and function.

-Being imaginative: children use what they have learnt about media and materials in original ways, thinking about uses and purposes.
 They represent their own ideas, thoughts and feelings through design and technology, art, music, dance, role-play and stories.

 Understanding the world

-Understanding the world involves guiding children to make sense of their physical world and their community through opportunities to explore, observe and find out about people, places, technology and the environment.
+This involves guiding children to make sense of their physical world and their community through opportunities to explore, observe and find out about people, places, technology and the environment.

 People and communities

-Children recognise that a range of technology is used in places such as homes and schools.
-They select and use technology for particular purposes.
+• Children recognise that a range of technology is used in places such as homes and schools